Smart Timing for Mining: A Deep Learning Framework for Bitcoin Hardware ROI Prediction: Introduction

-To address this, we formulate mining hardware acquisition as a multi-class time series classification problem.
-We construct a comprehensive dataset covering 20 ASIC mining machine types from 2015 to 2024, integrating machine-specific attributes, Bitcoin market and price indicators, and Bitcoin network-level variables.
-We train and evaluate models that are based on the Long-short term memory (LSTM)~\cite{hochreiter1997long}, Transformer~\cite{vaswani2017attention}, and TSLANet~\cite{eldele2024tslanet} architectures, to classify whether a hardware purchase on a given day yields a a profitable return ($ROI \geq 1$), a moderate return ($0 < ROI < 1$), or a negative return ($ROI \leq 0$) within a 365 day horizon.
-This multi-class data-driven framework enables actionable decision support for mining operators by predicting profitability outcomes.
+To address this gap, we formulate mining hardware acquisition as a multi-class time-series classification problem.
+We construct a comprehensive dataset spanning 20 ASIC mining machine types from 2015 to 2024 by integrating machine-specific attributes, Bitcoin market and price indicators, and Bitcoin network-level variables.
+We train and evaluate models that are based on the Long-short-Term Memory (LSTM) \citep{hochreiter1997long}, Transformer \citep{vaswani2017attention}, and TSLANet \citep{eldele2024tslanet} architectures to classify whether a hardware purchase on a given day yields a profitable Return on Investment ($ROI \geq 1$), a moderate return ($0 < ROI < 1$), or a negative return ($ROI \leq 0$) within a 365-day horizon.
+This multi-class, data-driven framework provides actionable decision support for mining operators by predicting profitability outcomes.

-Our main contributions are as follows: (i) We introduce the novel task of Bitcoin mining hardware acquisition timing, framing it as a multi-class time series classification problem; (ii) to enable this new task, we propose a method for collating a unique dataset from various sources, making it aptly suited for studying mining economics; and finally, (iii) we propose the \model{} model that achieves 83.7\% accuracy with 93.6\%/98.5\% precision for unprofitable/profitable predictions and was benchmarked against an LSTM-based baseline and TSLANet architectures.
+Our main contributions are as follows: (i) We introduce the novel task of Bitcoin mining hardware acquisition timing, framing it as a multi-class time series classification problem; (ii) to enable this new task, we propose a method for collating a unique dataset from various sources, making it aptly suited for studying mining economics; and finally, (iii) we propose the \model{} model that achieves 83.2\% accuracy with 97.8\%/81.5\% precision for unprofitable/profitable predictions and was benchmarked against an LSTM-based, transformer-based baseline and TSLANet architectures.
 The remainder of this paper is organized as follows: first, in Section~\ref{sec:related} we review related work, then, in Section~\ref{sec:Methodology} we detail our approach and model, followed by our experimental setup and results in Section~\ref{sec:Experimental_setup} and Section~\ref{sec:Results}.
-Finally, Section~\ref{sec:Conclusion} offers a conclusion.
+Finally, Section~\ref{sec:Conclusion} concludes the paper.